-Many developers find themselves in need of a progress meter to show a learner how much is left to be completed in an e-learning module.
+Many developers find themselves in need of a progress meter to show a learner how much is left to be completed in an e-Learning module.
 There are several ways to achieve this in your course.
-One way is to show the learner how much of the overall course they have completed, which would use a percent-completed approach rather than a slide-number approach.
 A slider is a great visual for the learner to see how much is left in the course.
 The slider also has built-in points, keeping us from having to do any leg work.
-This question happens so often that we have recently added it as an optional exercise in our workshop materials.
+Let’s explore this “as heard in training” question and use a slider as a progress meter!

 Create a Slider

 In a new .story file, add a slider to the Slide Master on the parent slide.

 Tip: Don’t forget to rename the slider and its corresponding variable.
 In our example, which you can download here, the variable is named “SlideCount.”

 You can easily customize the look of your slider by using the Format option under the Slider heading.
 In our example file, we removed the track and filled the thumb with a picture.
 We used lines to create a meter behind the slider.

 Next, go to Slider Tools | Design and adjust the slider’s End setting to the total number of slides you will have in your course (once you know that number).